 12-Step Recovery: Our Collaborative Recovery program involves having a 12-step program tailored to the specific needs of each client.
 We use several methods, including therapy, medical, psychological, and spiritual approaches, and monitor the client’s progress through the entire program.

 If you or someone you love needs help with alcohol addiction, Ocean Hills can help turn your life around.
-We offer detox, residential, and outpatient services designed to treat addiction and any accompanying mental health issues.
+We offer detox, residential, and outpatient services designed to treat alcohol addiction and any accompanying mental health issues here in Dana Point, California.
 Contact Ocean Hills today for more information.
 Call 833-538-0624 now and let us give you the help you need.